 The clerk to the governing body keeps a log of courses attended and training is a standing agenda item.
-Trustees' provide feedback at governing body meetings on attendance on training courses.
+Trustees' feedback this information at governing body meetings on attendance and training.
 New trustees and members join committees which contain experienced members who can provide guidance and support.